srikanthbpai/srikanthbpai.github.io/_teaching/Stochastic Processes 25.md

 ## Main Tests

 - [Internal I]({{ site.url }}/downloads/UGSP25/Internals1.pdf): Students were tested on Discrete-time Markov chains.
 - For Internals II, students had to present a paper on DTMC or Martingales.
 The projects reports of students can be downloaded [here]({{ site.url }}/downloads/UGSP25/Projects.zip).
-Each project folder contains an AI evaluation of their report, an exam paper assigned to each group.
-The AI evaluation is not really accurate and should not be taken seriously.
-However all the groups did a commendable job.
+All the groups did a commendable job.
 I am proud of their efforts.
 - [Finals]({{ site.url }}/downloads/UGSP25/Finals.pdf)